kumskov/shell/README.md

 * Launching new processes in background/foreground
 * Properly cutting arguments of launched commands (hash stands for comment and is ignored, backslash screens symbols, quotes contain single argument inside.

-Updates
-===
-*27.10.2013: Initial upload
-28.10.2013: Fixed memory leaks.
-Found a couple of problems with command execution and signal handling.
-Will work on that later.

 Copyright
 ===